If you’re decorating your Christmas tree and you’re looking for that special ornament, come see our local one.

 Aaron Demerson, commissioner representing employers of the Texas Workforce Commission, is our keynote speaker.
 Mr. Demerson will present to Hopkins County the economic outlook for Northeast Texas for 2023.
 He serves as an advocate for over 555,000 Texas employers and his office provides a variety of resources, including training and assistance with hiring, managing and recruitment.

-Tickets and tables are both available, but the deadline is 4 p.m.
-Wednesday, Nov.
-30, for tables.
+Tickets and tables are both available.
 Sponsorship tables are available on three different levels and individual tickets are sold for $20 each.
-Contact the Chamber at 903-885-6515 or email [email protected] for more information.
+For sponsorship opportunities or individual tickets, contact the Chamber at 903-885-6515 or email [email protected].

 The annual Lake Country Cookie Walk is scheduled for 9 a.m. to noon on Friday, Dec.
 2, at First United Methodist Church.
 It’s a great time to stock up on treats for yourself, your business or your friends and neighbors.